zcy1024/sui-move-bootcamp/F1/app/README.md

 4. Refresh the `HeroesList` to display the new Hero in case of successful execution, using `suiClient.waitForTransactioBlock` and `queryClient.invalidateQueries`

 #### 3rd View: My Heroes

+The template app alreay includes a component that displays the IDs of the owned objects for the conneced wallet.
+We will modify it to display only the Heroes, re-using the card component we built in the previous exercise.

+1. Modify the existing `<OwnedObjects />` component to display only the Hero NFTs
+2. Reuse the `<HeroCard />` component to display the information of each Hero
+3. Modify the `onSuccess` callback of the `CreateHeroForm` to also refresh the `<OwnedObjects />` list